broadinstitute/widdler/README.md

 it can tell they are arrays, and if a parameter expects an array but is provided something else this will be logged as an error.

+A note on validating WDL files with dependencies: due to the limitations of the current implementation of depedency validation, WDL file dependencies must be present in the same directory as the main WDL file and must be unzipped.
+Otherwise validation may not work.

 ## Logging